 With more than 20 years' service

-Our workforce reflects a diverse range of backgrounds, with employees representing over 25 nationalities.
+Our workforce reflects a diverse range of backgrounds, with employees representing 26 nationalities.

 We are also in the early stages of establishing a Staff Council, which will provide a structured forum for employee representation.
 This will strengthen communication between employees and senior management, support transparency, and help ensure that employee feedback continues to drive meaningful improvements across the business.